lyyka/facial-recognition-emoji/README.md

 App made using Python and opencv-python that detects faces from live web camera feed and can frame them, blur them, or even put emojis over them!

 # Requires
-This app requires opencv-python and pillow packages both to be installed in order to work.
+This app requires opencv-python and pillow packages both to be installed in order to work.<br/>
-You can install those in your environment using pip. pip install opencv-python pip install pillow
+You can install those in your environment using pip.<br/>
+pip install opencv-python<br/>
+pip install pillow